 The relationship between the Truro Rotary Club and the Colchester Community Workshop began in 1989-90 with the first donation to that organization.
-Over the years following the Club became more involved in supporting the Workshop in its day to day work of supporting mentally challenged community members.
+Over the years following, the Club became more involved in supporting the Workshop in its day to day work of supporting mentally challenged community members.

 After many years as a radio auction, the Club incorporated cable TV broadcast into the auction format in 1992.
 The two formats ran together for that year and then TV only afterwards.
 The new form of the auction also changed to run over two days rather than three as it had previously.
-In 1993 the Auction netted over \$28,000 to be used for club activates.
+In 1993 the Auction netted over \$28,000 to be used for Club activates.
 A permanent home for the Auction was found at the Truro Golf Club.

-The club received a Presidential Citation from Rotary International in 1995-96 for excellent committee work.
-In that year a float was created and entered in the Truro Christmas Parade.
+The Club received a Presidential Citation from Rotary International in 1995-96 for excellent committee work.

+In 1995 a float was created and entered in the Truro Christmas Parade.
 This was the first time in about fifteen years the Club had done this.
 Many members attended.

 Membership was an ongoing issue during the 90's with the danger of more members leaving than joining.
-Several initiatives were begun including the "fireside chat" to orient new members to the club and increase retention.
+Several initiatives were begun including the

+"fireside chat" to orient new members to the Club and increase retention.

-The times were changing for Rotary clubs during the 1990's and women were first accepted for club membership.
-The first female member of the Truro Club was Barbara Schofield who joined in 1990.
+The times were changing for Rotary clubs during the 1990's and women were finally accepted for Rotary Club membership.
+The first female member of the Truro Club was Barbara (Reynolds) Schofield who joined in 1990.
 In 1996, Joanna Christianson was the first member of the Truro Rotary Club to give birth (to James Tiberius Christianson).
-Barbara Goit became the first female president of the Truro Club for the1998-99 year.
-Since these pioneers, women have become fully integrated into all aspects of club service.
+Barbara Goit joined the Club in 1994 and became the first female president of the Rotary Club of Truro for the1998-99 year.
+Since these pioneers, women have become fully integrated into all aspects of Rotary service.

 The Club hosted four International Exchange students during the 1990's.
-These high school students lived with club members families in the area while attending school.
-They were Owen Wollaston (New Zealand) in 1990, Ben Berkhert (Germany) in 1996-97, Violette Walter (France) 1997-98 and Maite Fantini (Italy), 1998-1999.
+These high school students lived with Club member families in the area while attending the Cobequid Educational Centre.
+They were Owen Wollaston (New Zealand) in 1990, Ben Burkhard (Germany) in 1996-97, Violette Walter (France) 1997-98 and Maite Fantini (Italy), 1998-1999.
+Due to the difficulty in finding host families for the program, the Club opted out of the Rotary Exchange student program after 1999.

-The Club has been organizing a Rotary Youth Leadership Conference every April since 1997.
-The one-day event is directed mainly at grade 11 high school students from the five surrounding high schools.
+The Club began organizing a Rotary Youth Leadership Award (RYLA) Conference in April 1997.
+The one-day event is directed mainly at grade 10-11 high school students from the five surrounding high schools.
 The purpose of the Conference is to bring about a better understanding of the principles and qualities of leadership.
+Bursaries are presented to the top students who bring their portfolios and make presentations at the event.